NathanS97/dig4639-mobile-dev/README.md

 As a web designer, I'd like a career that focuses on Front-End languages and frameworks to create attractive and useful websites or apps.
 I have experience in Javascript and am familiar with multiple frameworks including React.
 A career centered around React and React Native could be possible, with some more experience.

 https://github.com/NathanS97

+## Conflicts
+This section represents code on the server that ins't in the local repository.